 - User Datagram Protocol (UDP)

-The figure illustrates the TCP and UDP.
+The figure illustrates the both TCP and UDP.
 IP address uses these transport protocols to allow hosts to communicate and transfer data with each other.